Serve any remote on docker's volume plugin API.

 directory should be considered up to date and not refreshed from the

 backend.
-Changes made through the mount will appear immediately or
+Changes made through the VFS will appear immediately or

 invalidate the cache.